4564516/my_rag_project/artifacts/processed_docs/morrison2025/morrison2025/morrison2025.md

 where the cost of a scientific result R (e.g. a claim that a particular training setup reaches X accuracy on benchmark Y) is proportional to the product of the cost of processing a single example E, the size of the training dataset D, and the number of hyperparameter experiments H. In previous work,  $E \cdot D$ , the cost of training on the training dataset, is what is most commonly reported, and H, the total number of experiments, is most often excluded.

 In our analysis, we calculate the total power consumption during model training, development, and inference, and use this to estimate the total carbon emissions and water consumption during each stage.
-We follow previous work (Luccioni et al., 2023; Dubey et al., 2024; Gemma Team et al., 2024) to calculate CO<sub>2</sub> emissions (CO<sub>2</sub>e) from power consumption:
+We follow previous work (Luccioni et al., 2023; Dubey et al., 2024; Gemma Team et al., 2024) to calculate  $CO_2$  emissions ( $CO_2$ e) from power consumption:

 $$CO_2e = P \cdot PUE \cdot CI \tag{2}$$